Wilmington Healthcare Database Privacy Notice

 - Your professional email and telephone number (that you have provided us with in relation to your professional role)

-- Links you may have to other healthcare organisations
+- Links and affiliations you may have to other healthcare organisations

 This allows us to communicate with you, provide services to you and/or validate that you are a genuine healthcare professional.
 Data will be validated regularly to ensure it is compliant, correct and up to date.
 Some communications lend themselves better to different channels, for example: email may be the quickest way to receive a drug safety notice, or a mailing may be the best way to receive a product sample or patient information packs.
 The more information we have about you and your role, the more targeted and relevant we can be with the services and communications we offer to you.